Multiple giant eruptions and X-ray emission in the recoiling AGN/LBV candidate SDSS1133: Discussion

 The brightness and durations of each of the outbursts in SDSS1133 are different with each other (Section~\ref{sec:outbursts}), which may imply that the outbursts in SDSS1133 cannot be explained by the simple binary model.
 Nevertheless, if SDSS1133 is a binary system, the binary orbital period may be inferred from the recurrence timescale of the observed outbursts.

-We observed three large outbursts from SDSS1133 in 2001-2002, 2014, and 2019; specifically, the observed peak epochs are MJD=52261.4 (SDSS on 2001 December 18), 56787.3 (PS1 $i$ band on 2014 May 10), and 58639.2 (ZTF on 2019 June 5), respectively.
+We observed four large outbursts from SDSS1133 in 2001, 2014, 2019, and 2021; specifically, the observed peak epochs are 2001 December 18 (SDSS, MJD=52261.4), 2014 May 10 (PS1 $i$ band, MJD=56787.3), 2019 June 5 (ZTF, MJD=58639.2), and 2021 June 21 ({\it Gaia}, MJD=59386.3), respectively.
 The observations before 2014 were scarce, and we may have missed other outbursts between 2003 and 2014.
-The time interval between the 2014 and 2019 outbursts is $\Delta t_{2014-2019, \text{obs}} = 1851.9$~days, thus the outburst period $P$ in SDSS1133 is, if it exists, $P=(1851.9/n)$~days where $n$ is integer.
-Assuming that the period remains unchanged during the observations, the time interval between the 2001-2002 and 2014 outbursts ($\Delta t_{2001/2002-2014, \text{obs}} = 4525.9$~days) should be close to integer multiples of $P$.
-In a range of $n<10$, we find $n=2$ ($P=926.0$~days), $7$ ($264.6$~days), and $9$ ($205.8$~days) provide reasonable fitting, but this is not conclusive.

-Further intensive monitoring observations are definitely needed to examine the possible periodicity.
-Also, long-term observations may enable us to detect an orbital evolution due to significant mass-loss episodes, if the binary scenario is true for SDSS1133 \citep[e.g.,][]{smi11b,smi11c}.
+The time interval between the 2001 and 2014 outbursts is $\Delta t_{2001-2014, \text{obs}} = 4525.9$~days, 2014 and 2019 outbursts is $\Delta t_{2014-2019, \text{obs}} = 1851.9$~days, and 2019 and 2021 outbursts is $\Delta t_{2019-2021, \text{obs}} = 747.1$~days.
+Interestingly, the outburst interval looks decreasing as a function of time, which may be related to an orbital evolution due to significant mass-loss episodes, if the binary scenario is true for SDSS1133 \citep[e.g.,][]{smi11b,smi11c}.
+Alternatively, the decreasing outburst interval could be related to the increasing pair-instability toward the end of the stellar evolution \citep[e.g.,][]{yos16,woo17}.